-Road Trip Worthy: Explore This Abandoned Oceanside Military Fortress
+Explore This Abandoned Oceanside Military Fortress in Maine

-This coastal military fort is definitely worth the drive!
-Not only can you explore the dark hallways and rooms of this abandoned fort, you're a short walk from the beach!
+This coastal military fort is definitely worth the drive.
+Not only can you explore the dark hallways and rooms of this abandoned fort, but you're also a short walk from the beach.

 Fort Baldwin and Fort Popham at one point were manned by 200 soldiers.
 The forts were never fired upon.
 Fort Baldwin had an impressive amount of firepower when in operation.
 On strategic high ground, the fire tower at the top of the hill kept a very close eye for German U-Boats.
 If one was spotted and fired upon, the artillery barrage would have been massive.
 Again, the fort was never fired upon or fired a shot.
 The tower at one point was open to the public, offering an incredible view of the surrounding area.
 However, due to disrepair, the tower is now gated off.